Barala/s3-pit-restore/README.md

                         s3 bucket to restore from
   -B DEST_BUCKET, --dest-bucket DEST_BUCKET
-                        s3 bucket where recovering to -d DEST, --dest DEST  path where recovering to on local or on s3 -p PREFIX, --prefix PREFIX
+                        s3 bucket where recovering to -d DEST, --dest DEST  path where recovering to on local -p PREFIX, --prefix PREFIX
                         s3 path to restore from
+  -P DEST_PREFIX, --dest-prefix DEST_PREFIX
+                        s3 path to restore to
   -t TIMESTAMP, --timestamp TIMESTAMP
                         final point in time to restore at -f FROM_TIMESTAMP, --from-timestamp FROM_TIMESTAMP